Brown Shipley: History

 After celebrating its bicentenary in 2010, Brown Shipley expanded to new premises in Manchester, Edinburgh and Birmingham, complementing its newly refurbished London building, giving the company contemporary homes to match its modern outlook.

-Then three further acquisitions served to broaden and strengthen Brown Shipley's offering: Hampton Dean, a chartered independent firm of financial planners giving the bank a Nottingham base in 2015; The Roberts Partnership, a financial planning and wealth management firm based in Manchester joined in 2016, adding £540m assets under management (AUM) and bringing the wealth manager's total AUM to £5.5bn; while 2017 saw Brown Shipley acquire the UK branch of Insinger de Beaufort.
+Three further acquisitions served to broaden and strengthen Brown Shipley's offering: Hampton Dean, a chartered independent firm of financial planners giving the bank a Nottingham base in 2015; The Roberts Partnership, a financial planning and wealth management firm based in Manchester joined in 2016, adding £540m assets under management (AUM) and bringing the wealth manager's total AUM to £5.5bn; while 2017 saw Brown Shipley acquire the UK branch of Insinger de Beaufort'.

 In April 2018, Alan Mathewson joined Brown Shipley as the firm's CEO.
 Mathewson joined from Santander UK where he had worked for 22 years, most recently as managing director of wealth management and private banking.
 In January 2022, the company appointed Calum Brewster, previously the head of private banking, as its new CEO.

 In June 2019 Brown Shipley acquired NW Brown & Co Limited, a wealth manager based in Cambridge with an additional office in Norwich.
 The addition of NW Brown increases Brown Shipley’s total AUM to almost £9bn.

 In 2019, Brown Shipley appointed Rory Tapner as chair to its board, replacing David Rough.
 In June 2021, the company appointed Kath Cates as the new chair of the board of directors.
 The board’s non-executive directors are Marcia Cantor-Grable and Tim Gillbanks.
 Quintet Private Bank is the parent company of Brown Shipley.